2022 Identification Guide

 Our ID Guide contains information on the group structures, the last known sighting of an individual and, where known, their year of birth and their sex.
 We also note who intentionally strands to capture sealions.

 If you have photos or video of orca around South America (including at Península Valdés) please contact us via our facebook page.
 You may have a photo that would help us know where these orca go when they are not at Punta Norte.

-click on the icon to go to our facebook page and on the photo below to download the 2020 ID Catalogue.
+click on the icon to go to our facebook page to report a sighting and on the photo below to download the 2022 ID Guide.

 The ID Guide is available in English.
 Click on the photo or the link 2022 ID Guide.

 La Guia de Identificación 2022 también se encuentra disponible en Español.
 Haga click en la foto o en este link 2022 GUIA ID.